U.S., Russian astronauts make emergency landing after rocket fails on takeoff

 Breaking News Emails

-The agency said the two crew members were in “good condition” and on helicopters making their way back to the Russia-leased Baikonur Cosmodrome in Kazakhstan.
+The two crew members were in “good condition” and had been reunited with their families at the Russia-leased Baikonur Cosmodrome in Kazakhstan, the agency said.

 Astronaut Nick Hague of NASA and cosmonaut Alexey Ovchinin of the Russian space agency were en route to the International Space Station when there was an issue with their booster rocket.